-Master of Arts in English Program in Composition and Rhetoric
+Master of Arts in English Program in

 The Program

-The Composition, Rhetoric, and Literature Program welcomes you to explore the many issues, approaches, and theories that constitute the study of language as it exists in social, cultural, educational, professional, and literary contexts.
+The Composition and Rhetoric Program welcomes you to explore the many issues, approaches, and theories that constitute the study of language as it exists in social, cultural, educational, professional, and literary contexts.
 At its heart, composition and rhetoric is about the intersections of language and power and the impact that language practices have on both personal and structural levels.
 Composition & Rhetoric at Kansas State therefore values interdisciplinary approaches and encourages graduate students to promote action and change.
 This program is designed to provide students with a broad background in rhetoric and composition theory, professional and technical writing, and literature.
 Students can also design an individual program with special emphasis in technical writing, rhetorical theory, or teaching.

 Course Offerings